DangerousPrototypes/BusPirate5-docs-hardware/docs/previous/rev8/components/passives.md

 |-|-|-|-|-|-|
 |L100|0603|22uH|1|>=50mA (>=150mA surge)|

-This inductor prevents brown out resets due to voltage level drop when an SD card is inserted into the socket.
+This inductor prevents brown out resets due to voltage level drop when an TF flash card is inserted into the socket.
 It should be 22uH (typically ~+/-25%) capable of 50mA current or greater.
-If there is a surge current rating it's best to look for >=150mA, but this isn't always specified and SD cards generally use well under 40mA.
+If there is a surge current rating it's best to look for >=150mA, but this isn't always specified and TF flash cards generally use well under 40mA.
 The other values are not critical.

 **Any manufacturer is fine** if you can find it, this is an example: